juggernaut/juggernaut.github.io/_drafts/k8s_ci_cd.markdown

 7. Deploy image to `production` environment

 ### Building the container image
-Steps 1-3 are similar to what we already covered earlier, so I'll skip them for brevity [TODO: link to full pipeline].
+Steps 1-3 are similar to what we already covered earlier, so I'll skip them for brevity (get the code [here](https://github.com/juggernaut/k8s-demo-emp-api-manifests/blob/bcf204fcbb876b0cffff5e332121bfed6f2681f8/pipelines/cd-pipeline.yaml#L71)) .
 Building Docker images from within a container environment could cause [security issues](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).
 Since all Tekton steps run in a container, this presents a problem for us.
 Cue [Kaniko](https://github.com/GoogleContainerTools/kaniko).
 Kaniko can build images from `Dockerfile`s without needing access to the docker daemon.

 Again, we'll make use of the Tekton catalog to reference the [kaniko task](https://github.com/tektoncd/catalog/tree/main/task/kaniko/0.5).

 {% highlight yaml %}
+{% raw %}
 - name: build-and-push-image
   taskRef:
     name: kaniko